Beekeeper registration

 Renewals: beekeepers are required to renew their registration annually or for any major changes during the current registration year.
 To renew your registration, see Registration submission above.

-Updates: send all applicable registration updates to the Bee Health assurance Team by email or mail.
-Updates could include:
+Updates: send all applicable registration updates to the Bee Health Assurance Team by:

-If you no longer own beekeeper equipment or honey bee colonies, we will need the following information to remove your information from our database:
+If you no longer own beekeeper equipment or honey bee colonies, we will need the following information to remove you from our database:

-Once we receive this information, your information will be removed from our system.
+Once we receive this information, your beekeeper registration will be deactivated.
 If you still own used equipment, you are required to register annually.

 Premises Identification Number